Suspect in string of sex assaults, robberies surrenders to police

-PHILADELPHIA (WPVI) --Police say a suspect in the gunpoint sex assaults and robberies of three women in West Philadelphia has surrendered.
+PHILADELPHIA (WPVI) --Philadelphia police say a tip led to the arrest of the suspect wanted for the sexual assault of three women in two separate incidents.

-**WANTED FOR MULTIPLE ARMED RAPES AND ROBBERIES** Robert Johnson 51/B/M. Considered armed and dangerous.
-Do not approach - call 911 with information pic.twitter.com/HzYpu1S42L— Philadelphia Police (@PhillyPolice) July 26, 2018

-Fifty-one-year-old Robert Johnson, a convicted sex offender, turned himself into authorities Thursday morning.

-Action News learned police executed a search warrant at Johnson's home Wednesday night after identifying him as a suspect; he has an address on file along the 4100 block of Leidy Street.
+Exclusive video taken by Action News shows 51-year-old Robert Johnson being taken away in handcuffs Thursday morning as he was being transported to the Special Victims Unit to be questioned.

+Just minutes before, police say his brother joined him as he walked into Southwest Detectives to surrender.

+The surrender took place hours after detectives identified him and released his picture to the media.

-Johnson was wanted for attacking a woman at gunpoint last Tuesday near Belmont and Parkside avenues.
-Two days later, he then allegedly assaulted two women at a gas station near 48th Street and West Girard Avenue.
+Johnson, a registered sex offender, was wanted in connection to three armed rapes and robberies in West Philadelphia.
+One took place on Belmont and Parkside avenues, the second at a gas station on 48th Street and West Girard Avenue.

-Police believe Johnson was the man captured on surveillance video and that he may be linked to at least one other attack.
+The two incidents took place less than three blocks from his home on the 4100 block of Leidy Avenue where police executed a search warrant Wednesday night.
+They then turned to the public for help.

+"We have three sexual assaults that we know of.
+So yes, there's always that fear that someone is going to strike again.
+And honestly, I did believe he was going to strike again," Philadelphia Police Captain Mark Burgmann said.

 ------